Mandela (2021 film)

 Mandela is a 2021 Indian Tamil-language political satire television film written and directed by Madonne Ashwin on his directorial debut and produced by S. Sashikanth and Ramachandra of YNOT Studios while director Balaji Mohan, co-produced the film under his banner Open Window Productions.
 The film being titled after the late South African President Nelson Mandela, stars Yogi Babu in the titular lead role while Sheela Rajkumar, Kanna Ravi, Sangili Murugan and G. M. Sundar play supportive roles.
 The music for the film is composed by Bharath Sankar, whereas cinematography and editing were handled by Vidhu Ayyanna and Philomin Raj respectively.

 The film is set on the backdrop of a village panchayat election scenario between two political parties where a local barber's vote will determine the fate of the election.
 The film was directly released via Star Vijay on 4 April 2021 and internationally through Netflix, the following day.
-The film received widespread critical acclaim praising the script, performances and technical aspects of the film.
+The film received universal acclaim praising the script, performances and technical aspects of the film.
 It was shortlisted as one among the 14 Indian films to be nominated for Best Foreign Film at the 94th Academy Awards scheduled to be held in mid-2022.
 At the 68th National Film Awards, it won 2 awards for Best Debut Film of a Director and Best Screenplay (Dialogues), both for Madonne Ashwin.
+The film was remade in Telugu as Martin Luther King (2023).

 Plot

-In a small village named Soorangudi in Tamil Nadu, the population of around 1000 people are split into two caste-based factions, Northerners and Southerners.
-When the long unopposed President of the Village becomes paralyzed months before election, his two sons decide to run for president.
-The election is also divided along caste lines, as elder son's mother is a Northerner and others is a Southener.
-Based on pre-polling it turns out the vote is split.
-The tie breaker vote falls upon a local hairstylist named Smile alias Nelson Mandela (Yogi Babu) who recently joined the voter list.
-The rest of the movie is about who gets Nelson Mandela's vote to win.
-In the process, Mandela gets the two contenders to improve the village by laying a road, building a school etc. with their wealth.
-The movie ends with a 'surprise' result to the election that is not disclosed but is inferred that the village of Soorangudi won.
+In a small village named Soorangudi in Tamil Nadu, the population is around 840 people, and it is split into two caste-based factions, Northerners and Southerners.
+The long-unopposed village president, a follower of caste indiscrimination, has two wives, a Northerner and a Southerner.
+His elder son's mother is a Northerner, and the mother of the younger son is a Southerner.
+Both sides are led by their respective son.
+Both side have been at odds with each other, hampering any development of the village.